GCSE Performance data

 Achievement at Key Stage 5 - A-Levels

-The average grade achieved by students at Key Stage 5 in 2016 was a C-, based on 252 entries.
-Progress measures indicate that progress for academic subjects was in line with national averages.
+The average grade achieved by students at Key Stage 5 in 2017 was a C-.
+Progress measures indicate that progress for academic subjects was slightly below with national averages.

 Achievement at Key Stage 5 – Applied General

-There were 24 Applied General exams recorded in 2016.
-The average grade for these was a Distinction-.
-Progress measures indicate weaknesses for these 24, although in three cases the results date back to 2014 for courses which we no longer run.
+There were 18 Applied General exams recorded in 2017.
+The average grade for these was a Distinction+.
+Progress measures indicate that results were in line with national averages.

 Re-sits in English and Maths

-Seventeen students at the Centre who did not have a GCSE Grade C in either English or Maths re-sat their exams in the summer of 2016.
-Students re-sitting Maths did better than the national average with a progress score of 0.0.
-Students re-sitting English did worse than the national average with a progress score of -0.6.
+Thirteen students at the Centre who did not have a GCSE Grade C in either English or Maths re-sat their exams during their time at Retford Post 16.
+Students re-sitting Maths did better than the national average with a progress score of 0.67.
+Students re-sitting English were in line with the national average with a progress score of 0.0.

 Students completing their main course of study